-Located on Bartók Béla Boulevard, Bartók is one of the few breakfast places on the Buda side of the Danube (yes, it's an unlikely contender for the "Most creative restaurant name" award).
-Step inside, and you will note a kaleidoscope of interior designs: There are exposed brick walls, Edison bulbs, subway tiles, rustic table tops, and steel I-beams.
-It's as if they included a sample of all the fashionable design trends of the past twenty years.
+An unlikely contender for the "Most creative restaurant name" award, Bartók is a modern restaurant on Bartók Béla Boulevard on the Buda side of the Danube.
+Step inside, and you'll note a kaleidoscope of interior designs: There are exposed brick walls, Edison bulbs, subway tiles, rustic table tops, and steel I-beams.

-Although Bartók doesn’t yet exude the same level of charm as some of the older establishments down the street from it like Kelet, BÉLA, and Szatyor, it’s a welcome addition to this adorable residential area and will likely further boost the neighborhood's nascent rebirth.
+Although Bartók doesn’t yet exude the charm that some of the older establishments down the street from it do, like Kelet, BÉLA, and Szatyor, it’s a positive addition to this adorable residential area and will likely further boost the neighborhood's nascent rebirth.